Meredith Professor Faculty Fellows

 Additional considerations include the nominee’s:

-- Ability to contribute to the University’s goal of academic excellence on a campus welcoming to all.
+• Ability to contribute to the University’s goal of academic excellence on a campus welcoming to all;

 Nomination Process

-At the beginning of each fall semester, the provost will identify one or two teaching topics on which MP Faculty Fellows selected for the next academic year will focus.
+Annually, the provost will identify one or two teaching topics on which MP Faculty Fellows selected for the next academic year will focus.

 Eligible faculty members may nominate themselves or be nominated by other faculty for MP Faculty Fellowships.
 All nominations require support from the nominee’s department chair or school director (where relevant) and dean.